FOSSEE/st-scripts/loading_data_from_files/script.rst

 1. False. ``loadtxt`` command can read data from files having both single columns as well as multiple columns.

-2. A file with three columns of data seperated by spaces to be read into 3 seperate sequences, we use the loadtxt command as,
+2. A file with three columns of data separated by spaces to be read into 3 separate sequences, we use the loadtxt command as,
 ::

      x = loadtxt("data.txt", unpack=True)

-3. If a file with three columns of data seperated by delimiters,we read it into three seperate sequences by using an additional argument of delimiter in the loadtxt command
+3. If a file with three columns of data separated by delimiters,we read it into three separate sequences by using an additional argument of delimiter in the loadtxt command
 ::